Approval workflows are an integral part of controlling spend and help you ensure that the right people are reviewing a spend request.

 Automatic: Leveraging HR integration, we can automatically populate the Manager field of all employees

-Manual: Admin can manually set the Manager in the Members section for any employee.
+Manual: Admins can manually set the Manager in the Members section for any employee.
 These managers will now have the “reporting manager” approver role applied to them

-There are a number of other rules in Spendesk which should be noted when understanding approval workflows:
+There are a number of constraints and other rules in Spendesk which should be noted when understanding approval workflows:

 Cases when the workflow is ignored